LaFosseAcademy/rlam/snowflake-II.md

 ### Functions

 - A function is a block of code which only runs when it is called.
-You can pass data, known as parameters, into a function.
-A function can return data as a result
+You can pass data, known as parameters, into a function
+- A function can return data as a result
 - In Python a function is defined using the `def` keyword

 ```python